Rules¶

 Asset Timeout Visualization and Alerts

 An asset will be shown in asset lists, group view, and maps with a timeout indicator if any signal that has a timeout rule is in the timeout state.
 Only one signal needs a timeout rule for this to occur.
-For application use cases where all signals our sourced from a single device, only 1 rule is typically necessary to get timeout states and alerts.
+For application use cases where all signals are sourced from a single device, only one timeout rule is typically necessary.

 A signal with both a timeout rule (shown in timeout state) and a threshold rule.